 Poor punctuality is not acceptable.
 If pupils are late at the start of the day they can miss assemblies, work, vital information and news for the day and do not spend time with their Form Tutor.
 Late arriving pupils also disrupt lessons.
-Persistent poor punctuality will result in sanctions being applied e.g. an attendance or punctuality detention and potentially a contract.
+Persistent poor punctuality will result in sanctions being applied e.g. an attendance or punctuality detention.